aspose-words/Aspose.Words-API-References/english/java/com.aspose.words/pdfdigitalsignaturedetails/_index.md

 ```

 Gets the hash algorithm.

+ **Remarks:**

 The default value is the SHA-256 algorithm.

 **Returns:**
 int - The hash algorithm.
 The returned value is one of [PdfDigitalSignatureHashAlgorithm](../../com.aspose.words/pdfdigitalsignaturehashalgorithm/) constants.